FelixReuthlinger/MistlandsSinglePlayer/README.md

 * Deezy Mistballs -> radius 50m
 * Auto Picker -> don't pick Dandelions
 * Path Finder -> reduced discovery radius to something that looks similar to the range one can see dependent on conditions
-* Auto Map Pins -> removed seeds and berries
+* Auto Map Pins -> some that I sense to be valuable I did set to be shown
 * Crafty Boxes -> range to 50m
 * Extended Inventory -> added 2 rows to default inventory (Auto Store seems buggy with last row tho)
 * Discard item yields 40% used resources back